Please email firstname.lastname@example.org if you have a question for which you cannot find a response here.

 Q: Why do I need to submit an application before I can meet an animal?

 A: An application is extremely important for many reasons.
-First, the priority is to find the home best suited to each particular animal’s needs.
+Our small rescue focuses on providing permanent sanctuary to “unadoptable” animals, and the animals we do have available for adoption generally have very specific needs that must be met in order for them to succeed.
+The priority is to find the home best suited to each particular animal’s needs.
 Not every adopter is the right fit for the animal they are interested in.
-We often have animals in care requiring very specific placements to set them up for success.
 An application provides us with answers about the environment an animal will be living in, what type of lifestyle the adopter leads, about other animals in the home, children, etc. Based on our knowledge of the animals in care, we can then determine if it seems like a potential match, or if we can direct you to another animal instead that would be better suited.
-We do not want to set an animal up to fail, so having knowledge about the person(s) interested in adopting the animal before we allow a meeting is important!
-While it may be disappointing to be turned down to adopt a specific animal, please understand that we are only making decisions that we feel will benefit the animal and you in the long run!
+We do not want to set an animal up to fail, or ever put either an adopter or animal at risk, so having knowledge about the person(s) interested in adopting the animal before we allow a meeting is integral!
+While it may be disappointing to be turned down to adopt a specific animal, please understand that we are only making decisions that we feel will benefit the animal AND YOU in the long run!
 We want both the animal and the humans to be happy, not just one or the other!

 Q: I’m worried something may go wrong, do you let people take an animal as a trial before they adopt?